EnricoToffalini/SIS_2020/README.md

-# Project
+# SIS 2020 Pisa

 ### Summary

-This R-project contains all the material and the scripts used to conduct the analysis.
+This R-project contains all the material and the scripts used to conduct the analysis and write the paper.

 ### Analysis reproducibility